 As part of the upscaling, Topaz Labs Video Enhance AI performs noise reduction along with its scaling and sharpening.
 With the Gaia model this eliminates a lot of the digital artifacts from the scaling process and even helps with noise that was on the source.
 This results in a cleaner video image that is easier to watch.
 The Artemis model has a tendency to enhance artifacts that were on the source video, often to ugly and distracting levels.

 Unfortunately, the noise reduction can generate a slight haze over some video content, and details of small items are often lost.
-This is a normal problem for noise reduction, so I can’t fault it too much.
+This is a normal problem for noise reduction, even with still photography, so I can’t fault it too much.

-In this 1989 high school presentation of Grease3, you can see that the video was very low quality.
+In this 1989 high school presentation of Grease4, you can see that the video was very low quality.
 Every single detail is soft, with noise.

 When run through the Artemis model, the faces became ugly lines and boxes.
 The harsh shadows from the stage lights became extremely exaggerated.
 I should have saved a sample with that model, but my evaluation copy of Topaz Labs Video Enhance AI expired and I don’t have the Artemis sample to show.

 As pointed out earlier, the Gaia model reduced the noise on this low quality video, but it also introduced a haze.
 It also softened both character’s facial features while starting to exaggerate the harsh shadow on the right side of Sandy’s skirt.